simonpo/workshops/02-DataScience.md

 ## Model deployment

-placeholder
+[Section 2.4](02.4-ModelDeployment.md) goes over the various ways you can deploy your ML model to Azure.
+This includes using our Machine Learning Python SDK, or open-source alternatives like [Flask](http://flask.pocoo.org/) and [Django](https://www.djangoproject.com/).

 ## Using Ubuntu DSVM as a compute target

 A compute target is the resource that runs your training script or hosts your model when it's deployed as a web service.
 Azure ML Python SDk can create and manage a new compute target, or attach the existing one to the ML workspace.
-Data Science Virtual Machine (DSVM) running Ubuntu can be compute target, and that supports GPU acceleration, Automated hyperparameter tuning, Automated model selection, and can be used in pipelines.
+Data Science Virtual Machine (DSVM) running Ubuntu can be compute target, and that supports GPU acceleration, automated hyperparameter tuning, automated model selection, and can be used in pipelines.

 Review [DSVM as Computer Target Steps by Step instruction](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-set-up-training-targets#dsvm).
 This is [Jupyter Notebook](https://github.com/Azure/MachineLearningNotebooks/blob/master/01.getting-started/04.train-on-remote-vm/04.train-on-remote-vm.ipynb) that demonstrates training on a Data Science Virtual Machine.

 ## Using PowerBI to visualize results

-placeholder
+[Section 2.5](02.5-PowerBI.md) highlights how to use Power BI to gain insight into your data and visualize your results.